-Preexisting medical conditions that relate to the same area of the body a plaintiff (injured claimant in the lawsuit) is claiming injuries to can confuse a jury and drive up case costs.
+Preexisting medical conditions that relate to the same area of the body a plaintiff (the injured claimant in the lawsuit) is claiming injuries to can confuse a jury and drive up case costs.
 The plaintiff bears the burden of proof.
 Thus, the plaintiff must convince 10 of the 12 jurors that the aggravation of the preexisting condition warranted medical care that was not otherwise needed and/or warrants compensation.
 It may require expert testimony or ordering old medical records just to make a jury understand this.
 The cost of the evidence that must be obtained and the increased risk of a reduced reward are factors an experienced lawyer will consider in deciding whether to take on your case.
-For more information See: Aggravation of a Preexisting Condition.
+For more information See Aggravation of a Preexisting Condition.

 14) The Client Waited Too Long

 Time is a defense lawyer’s best friend.
 The longer a plaintiff tries to handle his own case, the more evidence that can be lost.
 A lawyer can send letters to defendants that place a burden on them to preserve evidence.
 Individuals generally do not know to do this.
 Additionally, the longer a plaintiff delays in seeking advice, the more likely he is to do something to harm his case such as give a recorded statement to the other side, create gaps in medical care, or even commit a crime that ruins the client’s credibility.